VikVentor/Inventory-Robot-UNO-Q/README.md

 ### Learnings from Experiment 1:
 - Model size too Large
 - We can improve the model's accuarcy and precision score further
-- We can lower the input size for training i.e. make it 90x90 instead ok 320x320
+- We can lower the input size for training i.e. make it 90x90 instead of 320x320

 ### Experiment 2
 All the steps are the same except now: